 Seeing how tasks fit into the overall workflow and move the team or company toward their goals, can make tasks feel more relevant and meaningful, improving motivation.

-The simple act of having public ownership of a task reduces procrastination, because people naturally want to earn the approval of others and be considered a good team member.
+The simple act of visualizing tasks in a single place reduces procrastination because people naturally want to earn the approval of others and be considered a good team member.

 Visualizing progress can make tasks that otherwise seemed overwhelming look more manageable.
 Incremental progress markers can provide many of the same emotional rewards as working on little, unimportant things.